awsdocs/aws-lambda-developer-guide/doc_source/configuration-layers.md

   └ bin/jq
   ```

-For more information about path settings in the Lambda execution environment, see [Runtime Environment Variables](configuration-envvars.md#configuration-envvars-runtime)\.
+For more information about path settings in the Lambda execution environment, see [Runtime environment variables](configuration-envvars.md#configuration-envvars-runtime)\.

-## Layer Permissions<a name="configuration-layers-permissions"></a>
+## Layer permissions<a name="configuration-layers-permissions"></a>

 Layer usage permissions are managed on the resource\.
 To configure a function with a layer, you need permission to call `GetLayerVersion` on the layer version\.
 For functions in your account, you can get this permission from your [user policy](access-control-identity-based.md) or from the function's [resource\-based policy](access-control-resource-based.md)\.
 To use a layer in another account, you need permission on your user policy, and the owner of the other account must grant your account permission with a resource\-based policy\.